grafana/x-ray-datasource/README.md

 ## Cross-Account Observability

-The X-Ray plugin allows you to monitor traces across multiple AWS accounts within a region with a feature called Cross-Account Observability.
+The X-Ray plugin allows you to monitor traces across multiple AWS accounts within a region with the Cross-Account Observability feature.
 Using cross-account observability, you can seamlessly search, visualize and analyze AWS traces without worrying about account boundaries.

 ### Getting started

-To enable cross-account observability, first enable the feature in AWS using the official [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html), then add [two new API actions]({{< relref "../Metrics_and_Logs" >}}) to the IAM policy attached to the role/user running the plugin.
+To enable cross-account observability, first enable the feature in AWS using the official [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html), then add [two API actions](/docs/grafana/latest/datasources/aws-cloudwatch/#cross-account-observability-permissions) to the IAM policy attached to the role/user running the plugin.

 This feature is currently behind the `cloudWatchCrossAccountQuerying` feature toggle.